zilaeric/asyrp-extension/README.md

 # Overview
 ### J. R. Gerbscheid, A. Ivășchescu, L. P. J. Sträter, E. Zila

-This repository is a reproduction & extension effort of the of [Diffusion Models already have a Semantic Latent Space](https://arxiv.org/abs/2210.10960).
+This repository is a reproduction & extension effort of the paper: [Diffusion Models already have a Semantic Latent Space](https://arxiv.org/abs/2210.10960).

 This is a landing page for the project with installation & training instructions.
 For the full report, including our results, additional ablations & analysis and contributions please checkout our [blogpost](blogpost.md) !